Construction Providers

 - Contractor classification — general glazing contractors, specialty subcontractors, emergency board-up and temporary glazing firms, and full-service commercial glazing companies

 The distinction between residential and commercial classifications reflects substantive regulatory differences.
 The International Residential Code (IRC) governs one- and two-family dwellings and townhouses; the IBC governs all other occupancy classifications.
 A contractor licensed and insured for residential work may not carry the bonding, insurance limits, or commercial glazing experience required for IBC-governed projects.
-Listings apply these classification labels based on submitted contractor documentation.
+Providers apply these classification labels based on submitted contractor documentation.

 Emergency glazing firms — those providing 24-hour board-up, temporary glazing, or rapid IGU replacement — are tagged separately, as their operational profile, dispatch capacity, and pricing structure differ materially from firms focused on planned renovation or new construction glazing work.

-What each listing covers
+What each provider covers

 - Business name and operating status — legal trade name and, where available, DBA designation